tmux-plugins/tmux-yank/README.md

 #### OS X requirements

 - [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard)<br/>
+  Install with brew `$ brew install reattach-to-user-namespace` or macports `$ sudo port install tmux-pasteboard`.

   *Note*: Beginning with OSX Yosemite (10.10), `pbcopy` is reported to work correctly with `tmux`, so we believe `reattach-to-user-namespace` is not needed anymore.
 Please install it in case the plugin doesn't work for you.

-  For previous OSX versions, you need to install it:
-  `$ brew install reattach-to-user-namespace`.<br/>
-Alternatively, if you are using MacPorts, install via:<br/>
-  `$ sudo port install tmux-pasteboard`

 #### Linux requirements